 Applying for a secured credit card is the easiest way to establish an account in your name.
-Even if you have no existing credit (or poor credit), most lenders will approve a secured line of credit because the account is backed by an upfront cash deposit.
+Even if you have no existing credit (or poor credit), most lenders will approve a secured credit card because the account is backed by an upfront cash deposit.

-You use the secured credit card to make purchases, just like every other credit card.
+Once approved, the secured credit card functions just like every other credit card.
 The only difference is that your cash is held as collateral.
-If you ever fail to repay your debts, the issuing bank will collect your cash deposit and cancel your secured account.
+If you ever fail to repay your debts, the issuing bank will collect your cash deposit, mark your account delinquent, and then cancel your account.

 Secured credit cards are designed to build credit.
-After using the account for 6-12 months, you can apply for an unsecured card with better benefits.
-Or better yet, some secured credit cards will allow you to convert your secured account to an unsecured option after a specific period of responsible usage.
+After using the account responsibly for 6-12 months, your credit profile will improve and you can apply for an unsecured card that offers better rewards and benefits.

 3) Apply for an Unsecured Student (or Co-Signed) Credit Card

-The best credit building option is a traditional, unsecured credit card that offers generous rewards and benefits.
-However, most traditional credit cards require a credit score above 650, and the best cards often require a score above 700.
+The best credit-building option is a traditional, unsecured credit card that offers generous rewards and benefits.
+However, traditional credit card issuers require a positive payment history and by extension, a credit score between 675-725 for approval.
 If you are just beginning to build credit, it’s unlikely that you will meet these requirements, but there are two potential workaround solutions.

-If you are a college student, many of the largest credit card issuers offer credit cards designed specifically for students.
+If you are a college student, many issuers offer credit cards designed specifically for students.
 These student cards offer better rewards than secured cards and have no income limitations or security deposit requirements.
-Some of the best student credit cards offer the exact same rewards as their traditional, unsecured counterparts.
+Some of the best student credit cards offer cashback rewards like their traditional, unsecured counterparts.

 If you aren’t a student, you might be able to obtain an unsecured credit card of your choosing by applying with a co-signer.
 When you co-sign, the existing credit of both applicants is considered by the issuing bank, and both parties are legally responsible for managing the account and repaying the debt.
 It’s a serious decision, but co-signing can be a great option if you have someone responsible that you can trust.

 For example, my first unsecured credit card was obtained by co-signing with my parents.
 They had excellent credit, so the application was easily approved.
-They didn’t need another credit card, so I managed the account, used the card for occasional purchases, and paid the balance in full.
-This strategy allowed me to quickly jump from being an authorized user to a full card owner with little credit history.
+They didn’t need another credit card, so I managed the account, used the card for occasional purchases, and paid the balance in full every month.
+This strategy allowed me to quickly jump from being an authorized user to a full card owner despite a thin credit history.